Design Principles Guide by Andi Gugu

 Testing & iteration

-Test with real users in a structured way.
+Test with real users in a structured setting.
 Watch without intervening.
-Take notes.
-You don't need dozens of participants, 5 well-observed tests reveal the majority of usability problems.
-Iterate ruthlessly based on what you observe, not what you expected to see.
+Resist the urge to explain, guide, or defend your decisions when a user struggles.
+Take detailed, behavioral notes.
+Research by Jakob Nielsen demonstrates that 5 well-observed sessions reveal approximately 85% of major usability problems.
+Iterate ruthlessly based on what you observe, not what you expected or hoped to see.
+Testing is humbling, and absolutely essential.

 7